Alluxio/alluxio-py/tests/README.md

 # Overview

-The test scripts in this directory are for stress testing of the Alluxio python client API.
-The scripts can be run on multiple nodes, on each node, multiple python processes can be run concurrently to write files to or read files from Alluxio in parallel.
-There are also scripts to verify that the files written to Alluxio or the files read from Alluxio are expected.
+The test scripts in this directory stress tests the Alluxio python client API.
+The scripts can be run on multiple nodes where each node will launch multiple processes to concurrently read from or write to Alluxio.
+Verification scripts are provided to validate the operations performed.

 # Parallel Write

-There are multiple nodes, each node runs multiple python client processes, each process writes a file to Alluxio with the filename in the format `{dst}/node_{node_id}/process_{process_id}`.
+There are multiple nodes, each node runs multiple python client processes, each process launched will write a file to Alluxio with filename `{dst}/node_{node_id}/process_{process_id}`.
-`dst` is the root directory containing all written files, it should be the same for all python processes on all nodes.
+`dst` is the root directory containing all written files; this should be set to the same value for each client on all nodes.
-`node_id` is the unique ID specified by user through `--node` option for each node.
+`node_id` is the unique ID specified by the user through `--node` option for each node.
-`process_id` is the consecutive ID from 0 to {nprocess} assigned to python processes on each node.
+`process_id` is the consecutive ID from 0 to `{nprocess}` assigned to python processes on each node.
-So a python process can be uniquely identified as `(node_id, process_id)`, which means it runs on the node with ID node_id, and its process ID is process_id.

 Example: